Lithos-Protocol/Lithos-Client/README.md

 # Lithos Reference Client
 Lithos Protocol is a decentralized mining pool protocol which uses smart contracts to evaluate miner's work and pay them accordingly.
-Lithos uses Non-Interactive Share Proofs to efficiently prove a miner's work.
+Lithos uses Non-Interactive Share Proofs (NISPs) to efficiently prove a miner's work.

 ## Requirements
 In order to run Lithos, you must have a working Ergo node.
-To mine on a Lithos pool, you may use any mining software, but we recommend *Rigel Miner*.
+To mine on a Lithos pool, you may use any mining software, but we recommend [Rigel Miner](https://github.com/rigelminer/rigel).
 Lithos releases require a working Java 11 installation.
 ## Instructions
 To run the client, download a release `.zip` file.
 Unzip the file, and navigate to `lithos-client-[version]/conf`.
 Open up the config file `application.conf` and input relevant data for